jescriu/application-schemas/governance-release-process/process.md

 In addition to the scheduled releases, hotfix releases of the schemas, i.e. releases that fix critical bugs, might be released at any time.

 All the releases, including a full changelog listing the changes made, are published (and will remain available) in the [Releases](https://github.com/INSPIRE-MIF/application-schemas/releases) page of this repository.
-After each release, the INSPIRE schemas at https://inspire.ec.europa.eu/schemas are updated accordingly.
+After each release, the official repository of the INSPIRE schemas at https://inspire.ec.europa.eu/schemas is updated accordingly.

-Each release will be identified by a sequential number, but the versioning of the INSPIRE schemas will be managed separately.
+Each release is identified by a sequential number _202X.Y_, where _202X_ identifies the year of the release and _Y_ identifies the sequential number of the release for that year.
+As an example, the schema releases in January and July 2022 will be identified by the progressive numbers _2022.1_ and _2022.2_, respectively.

+### Versioning of schemas <a name="versioning"></a>

+The versioning of the INSPIRE schemas, which determines the versions available in the official repository at https://inspire.ec.europa.eu/schemas, is performed according to the **X.Y.Z pattern**, where:

+* **X is the major version number**.
+Updates of this version number (e.g. v3.X --> v4.0) are applied as a consequence of changes to the applicable legal framework (e.g. Implementing Rules).
+These changes are always breaking (or non backwards-compatible), i.e. existing data valid according to the older schema will no longer be valid according to the newer schema.
+Examples of such non-backwards compatible changes include e.g. adding or removing mandatory properties or changing the types or names of existing properties.

+* **Y is the minor version number**.
+Updates of this version number (e.g. v3.0.X --> v3.1) are applied when changes to the schemas are non-breaking (or backwards-compatible), i.e existing data valid according to the older schema will also remain valid according to the newer schema.
+Examples of such backwards compatible changes include e.g. adding optional properties to existing types or adding new types.

+* **Z is the bugfix version number**.
+Updates of this version number (e.g. v3.0 --> v3.0.1) are applied when errors or bugs are fixed in the XML schema.
+These changes can be breaking (or non-backwards-compatible) or non-breaking (or backwards-compatible).
+Examples of breaking bug-fixes include e.g. adding restrictions in cardinality of existing properties, adding mandatory associations to schema elements or changing the types assigned to schema elements.
+Examples of non-breaking bug-fixes include e.g. adding missing types or definitions to elements already defined in a schema.